chaoxu/chaoxu.github.io/posts/2019-06-15-array-and-permutation.md

 However, one we take the functional view, the problem can be solved, physically too.
 The [answer by](https://leetcode.com/problems/wiggle-sort-ii/discuss/77677/ono1-after-median-virtual-indexing/81756) [Stefan Pochmann](http://www.stefan-pochmann.info/) shows one can simply do the mapping in place.

 What is happening in the physical location.
 If we applied index transform $\pi$, then apply physical permutation $\sigma$ on the index, what happens for the physical array?
 It is the same as applying $\pi^{-1}\sigma\pi$ to the physical array.
+Note this means we can only use this trick to obtain conjugates of $\sigma$.